mateuszdorobek/python3.info/intermediate/datetime/standards.rst

 ---------
 * Julian Calendar [#wikiJulianCalendar]_
 * Gregorian Calendar [#wikiGregorianCalendar]_
+* Introduced by Pope Gregory XIII in October 1582
+* Last country (Saudi Arabia) adopted Julian calendar in 2016
 * List of adoption dates of the Gregorian calendar by country [#wikiGregorianCalendarAdoption]_
 * There are only four countries which have not adopted the Gregorian calendar: Ethiopia (Ethiopian calendar), Nepal (Vikram Samvat and Nepal Sambat), Iran and Afghanistan (Solar Hijri calendar)

 Astronomy
 ---------